HuMangoPP/hello_universe/devlogs.md

 * began working on the foundations of the world quest system that allows players to make progress

 * players will receive quests to unlock traits, abilities, and can upgrade stats / make allocations (go up a level)

+* began work on ui pinging for new quests